pdipasquale/efeffit_installer/README.md

 # ENJOY :)
 # Note that i plan on updating this repo with an installation executable, that resolves all of these weird errors, but it will only work on x86 processors.

+# known issues: Installing from a shared folder has weird permission issues that stop the installation of the custom packages (feffit2)